Authentic Balinese Dance & Gamelan (2)

 - Oleg Tamulilingan Dance

-Some dance and instrumental programs above have a very long history that made these works everlasting, which by due to the intensity of the composer and choreographer.
-For example the “Oleg Tamulilingan” dance created by I Ketut Maria (known as Mario) in 1952 with the composer I Wayan Sukra, from Tabanan Bali, where up to now this dance is still very popular and frequently staged by various groups, both children, adolescents, and adults in various prestigious event.
+Some dances and instrumental programs above have a very long history because the genius of the composer and choreographer have given them lasting popularity.
+One example is the “Oleg Tamulilingan” dance created by I Ketut Maria (known as Mario) in 1952 with the composer I Wayan Sukra, from Tabanan Bali, where up to now this dance is still very popular and frequently staged by various groups — children, adolescents, and adults — in various prestigious events.

-One point that make all dances “alive”, have great aura, in Balinese called “taksu”, is that danced by the Maestros, such as Gusti Ayu Raka (first dancer of the Bumblebee Dance), Agung Bagus Mandera (son of Agung Mandera), Ayu Bulantrisna Djelantik, and all dancers from the generations 1952’s to 1970’s, whom until now still actively dancing and teaching younger pupils of the Peliatan Legong (Peliatan style).
+One feature that makes all these dances live, is “taksu,” a Balinese word meaning aura, or inner power, which they had when danced by the Maestros who were very well known and admired in the world dance of Bali, from the 1950’s to the 1970’s: Gusti Ayu Raka (first dancer of the Bumblebee Dance), Agung Bagus Mandera (son of Agung Mandera), Ayu Bulantrisna Djelantik.
+Fortunately they are still actively dancing and teaching younger pupils of the Peliatan Legong (Peliatan style).

 Author : kadek ferry © f-studio